mrazomej/phd/docs/src/chapter_03/section_04_minimal_model.md

 \end{split}
 \label{eq:ch3_eq02}
 $$
-where the state transitions for each term are labeled by overbraces.
+where overbraces label the state transitions for each term.
 For the transcriptionally inactive state $I$, we have
 $$
 \begin{split}